kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

 <h2 id="toc-abstract">Dealing with time: playing sounds with rhythm</h2>

 The Web Audio API lets developers precisely schedule playback.
-To demonstrate this, let's setup a simple rhythm track.
+To demonstrate this, let's set up a simple rhythm track.
 Probably the most widely known drumkit pattern is the following:

 <figure>